Complete Your Registration by Mail

 To register to vote or update your current voter registration:

-- Complete a North Carolina Voter Registration Application.
+- Complete the voter registration application.
 Make sure to complete all required fields.

 - Print the application.